srvkmr130/Hello_World/doc2.md

 **TO ASSIGN ANNA A NEW FEATURE**
 To assign **_ANNA_** a new feature is pretty simple! :smiley:
-Once you open the _background.js_ file you will find under _tasks()_ function the similar kind of _else if_ statements are used.One might take think this as a code snippet.
+Once you open the _background.js_ file you will find under _tasks()_ function the similar kind of _else if_ statements are used.One might think this as a code snippet.

 > }else if (data.result.metadata.intentName === "INTENT_NAME") {
 > action to be performed.